-Dr Wolfe is Senior Lecturer in Theology & the Arts.
+Dr Wolfe is Professor of Philosophical Theology.
 She holds a BA in Literature and Philosophy from the Hebrew University in Jerusalem, an MPhil in early modern literature from Oxford, and an MA and DPhil in Philosophical Theology, also from Oxford.

 - theology and the arts, especially the conceptual study of (a) image & imagination and (b) theatre & theatricality in their theological and philosophical dimensions

 - theology and philosophy, particularly phenomenology and philosophies of the ordinary (Wittgenstein, Heidegger, Cavell, etc)